Have you ever wondered what it means to be an interior designer?

 Students should consider transferring into the program prior to meeting all general core requirements or course options will be limited.
 The completion of ID major course requirements alone requires a minimum of six semesters due to strict sequencing, regardless of other credit hours accumulated.

 Interior Design students must pass all required Interior Design, Art, and Technology classes with a grade of "C" or higher.
-Any student making a grade of "D" or lower in ID 1321, 2322, 2323, 3322, 3323, TECH 1413, and ARTC 2305 may not proceed to the next level course until a grade of "C" or higher is achieved.
+Any student making a grade of "D" or lower MAY NOT proceed to the next level course until a grade of "C" or higher is achieved.